Saisrinivas122/csa0838-python-programming/README.md

- program to find numbers that are smaller than current numbers program to find given phrase is palindrome or not program to return a string array
+ program to find numbers that are smaller than current numbers program to find given phrase is palindrome or not program to return a string array program for deleting a character in a word using function